 - salt to taste

 Place flour in food processor bowl.
 Put top on and turn machine on.
-Gradually add water to bowl and process until dough forms into a bowl.
+Gradually add water to bowl and process until dough forms into a ball.
 Continue to process another minute.
-Transfer to a floured bowl and cover with plastic wrap.
+Transfer dough to a floured bowl and cover with plastic wrap.
 Let rest 30 minutes.

 Spinach Tofu Filling